ppintosilva/osm-exporter/README.md

       TEMPLATE is a file containing a template string with '$'-based substitution.
 Defines the overpass query and substitution keys.

-      VALUES is an yaml-file defining the values for each substition key.
+      VALUES is an yaml-file defining the values for each substitution key.

 Options:
   -o, --out TEXT  Output filename with the exported osm data